jsmolina/png2sp1sprite/README.md

 e.g. if the sprite is 32x16, as it has mask, take the height=16, multiply by 2 (because of mask), and add a 16 bytes margin.
 16x2 = 32 + 16=48 + DELTA = so 49 will be the second frame:
 `sp1_MoveSprPix(mothership_sprite, &full_screen, (void*) 49, x++, 0);`

+## And... udgs?
+`png2udg my8x8udgfile.png`

+## Future work
+Be able to 'cut' a big UDG file into smaller udgs.